Sexual Violence and Harassment Policy

 3. Student Rights & Protections

-will be appropriately accommodated.
-Students are not required to file a complaint to access
+- Access to supports and academic accommodations: Students affected by sexual violence will be appropriately accommodated.
+Students are not required to file a complaint to access supports or accommodations.

-b) No time limit: Students may disclose or report at any time; delayed reporting may affect
+- No time limit: Students may disclose or report at any time; delayed reporting may affect evidence collection but supports remain available.

-about sexual violence, they will not be subject to discipline for violations of college policies
+- Good-faith amnesty: If students, in good faith, report an incident of or make a complaint about sexual violence, they will not be subject to discipline for violations of college policies relating to drug or alcohol use at the time of the incident.

-irrelevant questions during the investigation (e.g., questions about sexual expression or
+- Trauma-informed process: Students who disclose their experience will not be asked irrelevant questions during the investigation (e.g., questions about sexual expression or past sexual history).

-e) Protection from reprisal: No one will be penalized or retaliated against for making a
+- Protection from reprisal: No one will be penalized or retaliated against for making a good-faith report or for participating in an investigation.

-(including legal counsel) and may make oral or written submissions at all stages.
+- Representation: Students may be accompanied by a support person or representative (including legal counsel) and may make oral or written submissions at all stages.

 4. Confidentiality & Privacy

-where there are reasonable grounds to believe someone is at risk of serious harm, or where
+The College will protect personal information and disclose only what is necessary to investigate, to meet legal/safety obligations, or as required by law.
+Limits include situations where there are reasonable grounds to believe someone is at risk of serious harm, or where reporting is legally required.

-5. Disclosure, Reporting & Options (No time limit)
+5. Disclosure, Reporting & Options (No Time Limit)

 Students may:

-ii) Make a report or complaint to the College for resolution under this policy.
+- Make a report or complaint to the College for resolution under this policy.

-iii) Report to police and/or seek medical care.
+- Report to police and/or seek medical care.

-iv) Make an anonymous disclosure (limitations may apply to investigation).
+- Make an anonymous disclosure (limitations may apply to investigation).

 6. Supports & Accommodations